hypriot/blog/content/getting-started-with-docker-and-windows-on-the-raspberry-pi.md

 ![Screenshot-putty-login](https://s3.eu-central-1.amazonaws.com/assets.hypriot.com/blog_post_getting-started/windows-screenies/putty-window-settings.png)

-In the new window which just opened type `root` as login name and hit *Enter*.
+In the new window which just opened type `pirate` as login name and hit *Enter*.
 Next you will be asked for a password.
 Type `hypriot` and hit *Enter* again.

 If everything went fine you should now see the *HypriotOS* command line prompt waiting for your input.
 It should look like this: